The new get rich quick scheme: spend all your money.

 Many experts advise to save piles of money diligently and invest in slow money.
 This is terrible advice for many people.
-It creates a conservative mindset that can adversely impact not only their finances but also the rest of their lives.
+It creates a conservative mindset that can adversely impact their finances and the rest of their lives.

-Staying slightly off balance, and pressing forward can be more important than having a huge savings.
-There are lots of potential investments that require a bit of bravery, such as real estate, or starting a business that can be super rewarding.
+Staying off-balance slightly and pressing forward can be more important than having a huge savings account.
+Many potential investments require a bit of bravery, such as real estate or starting a business that can be super rewarding.

 Keeping your money in the field keeps you hungry

 As the most interesting man in the world says, “Stay thirsty, my friend.”

 One of the challenges incumbent businesses face is how not to become fat, happy, and lazy.
 Keeping lean is something that can apply to finances.

 By turning money back around and re-investing, you will be energized by looking for new opportunities for that money.
 This keeps your mind sharp and helps prevent you from getting fat and sassy.